 Carnaval de Barranquilla, Atlantico

-Of the famous Rio Carnival, this one could be called as the follower.
-Very similar in many ways but in size this Carnival also gathers thousands of street dancers parading in the most colorful customs the imagination can conceive.
-Lasting 4 days and nights this is perhaps the livelier feast in the country. http://www.carnavaldebarranquilla.org/previo/default.html
+February.
+After the famous Rio Carnival, this one comes a close second.
+Very similar in many ways, this Carnival also gathers thousands of street dancers parading in the most colourful costumes conceivable.
+Lasting 4 days and nights this is perhaps the liveliest festival in the country. http://www.carnavaldebarranquilla.org/previo/default.html

 Festival Internacional de Teatro de Bogota, C/MARCA